2025/2026 Malaysian Tax Booklet

 20

-Automation capital allowances for the manufacturing sector
+Automation capital allowances for the manufacturing and services sector

 Disposals